iangel11/cse15l-lab-reports/lab3.md

     grep -w "start" ./technical/scripts/setup.sh
     grep -w "fail" ./technical/logs/launch.log

-The first command searches for the whole word "start" in setup.sh.
+The first command searches for the whole word "start" in `setup.sh`.
-The second command searches for the whole word "fail" in launch.log.
+The second command searches for the whole word "fail" in `launch.log`.

 ### Citation